 We love our volunteers!

 Provisions is powered by Volunteers!
 We could not serve our mission without the help and support of a loving and enthusiastic volunteer staff.
 We always welcome new volunteers to help us on a daily, weekly, and monthly basis.
 Our volunteer needs vary in scope, and we welcome folks with all types of skills.
-If you are an English-Spanish bilingual speaker, that’s a definite bonus for us!
+Our ideal volunteers are adults, available during weekly daytime hours, and are able bodied*(see below in the Monday description).

 Here’s a short description of our most common volunteer needs and shifts.

-We occasionally receive a San Antonio Food Bank delivery on a Wednesday.
-Delivery times vary, so either shift may be the crew to receive and stock the items.
+We occasionally receive a San Antonio Food Bank delivery on a Wednesday mornings.
+Exact delivery times vary, so either shift may be the crew to receive and stock the items.

-Data Entry personnel–we have need for computer savvy personnel who will come in to take care of the daily/weekly/monthly data entry following client services shifts.
+we have need for computer savvy personnel who will come in to take care of the daily/weekly/monthly data entry following client services shifts.
 The scheduling for this is flexible and can be discussed/altered as needed.
+Currently, these positions are filled, however, a volunteer who is already serving is welcome to cross train in order to fill in as a substitute should one of our data entry team be absent.

 Our volunteer age requirements are as follows